 The United States Department of Education has amended its regulations governing the Perkins Loan Program to provide opportunity for rehabilitation of defaulted loans (Code of Federal Regulations 34 CFR 674.39).
 This amendment was published in the Federal Register, Volume 64, Number 208, October 28, 1999, and it becomes effective on July 1, 2000.
-It provides that a defaulted loan may be rehabilitated if the borrower: (a) requests to rehabilitate the loan, and (b) makes an on-time, monthly payment, as determined by the institution, each month for twelve consecutive months.
+It provides that a defaulted loan may be rehabilitated if the borrower: (a) requests to rehabilitate the loan, and (b) makes an on-time, monthly payment, as determined by the institution, each month for nine consecutive months.

 The benefits of loan rehabilitation include:

 The institution will instruct any credit bureau to which the default was reported to remove the default from the borrower’s credit history.

 The loan will be brought current, and returned to regular repayment status.
 Your Repayment Period will be extended for up to nine (9) additional years.